 Soy-infused shimeji mushrooms are the perfect filling for these vegan sushi rolls.
 Stir fry the mushrooms in sesame oil and add one to two tablespoons of soy sauce to boost that umami flavor.
 The trickiest part of this recipe is rolling the sushi.
 It may take some practice to get all of the ingredients to stay in place and keep the roll structurally sound, but it’s well worth the effort.

 Mushrooms and bacon — what’s more to love?
 Heat your barbeque up and get to prepping this crow-pleasing appetizer.
 Grab a bundle of shimeji mushrooms and wrap them in thickly sliced bacon.
 Use a skewer to keep everything together.
 Then, baste the mushroom skewers with a delicious Japanese tare sauce made from shoyu, mirin, sake, ginger, and garlic.
 Make sure to keep an eye on the grill to ensure the skewers don’t burn.
 When it’s all done cooking, you can use the remainder of the tare sauce as a dip for your decadent hors d’oeuvre.

 Whether you’re a home cook or an expert chef, shimeji mushrooms have a place in everyone’s kitchen.
 Shimeji pairs well with so many flavors, and with plenty of methods to prepare them, you’ll always have a delicious way to eat them.
+Cook shimeji down with some shiitake mushrooms for a nutritious rice bowl or shake up your miso soup.
 Give some of these recipes a try the next time you run into shimeji mushrooms at the store.
 You’ll be surprised how versatile these little mushrooms can be!